nikextens/AzureML_Capstone/starter_file/README.md

 I uploaded the data in a google [spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ0_ymTF3299kfZvr0KJq5JMLX7ZK4yRg9RXYTqEsMqm2eeUrABv_4MVQMzrqfw1CsbmcrnTqIluMA0/pub?output=csv) and access them via pandas (`read_csv method`).

 ## Automated ML
-In a first step, I applied AutoML provided by AzureML to find the best model for my classification task.
+In a first step, I applied AutoML provided by AzureML to find the best model for my task.
 There, I used the following settings for the engine:
 ```
 automl_settings = {
        "n_cross_validations": 5,